kaltokri/just-the-docs-test/docs/plugins/scheduler.md

 ### Section "preset"

 Weather presets can be combined by comma separating them in the appropriate server configuration.
 You can either create full-fledged weather presets already and load them later or you combine them like in the example above.

+{: .important }
+> If using the presets / settings, your missions will be amended automatically by the bot.
+You might want to create safety copies upfront.

 | Parameter            | Description                                                                                                               |
 |----------------------|---------------------------------------------------------------------------------------------------------------------------|